Bachelor of Nursing

 Global Leadership

-Graduates are trained with global leadership traits and will be able to work effectively across multidisciplinary teams around the world.
+Graduates are trained to possess global leadership traits, allowing them to work effectively across multidisciplinary teams around the world.

 Extensive Networks

-Graduates will gain an extensive professional network via clinical practicum from community centres and clinics to comprehensive teaching hospitals; and via research attachments and personal mentors.
+Graduates will stay connected with an extensive professional network via clinical practicum in community centres, clinics and comprehensive teaching hospitals; and via research attachments and personal mentors.

 Admissions Information – For JUPAS Candidates